navmenu

 AAA NiMH Cells

 Eneloop 800mAh.
 New.
 "Model HR-4UTG 1.2V Typ.800mAh, Min.750mAh".
+Highly recommended.

 Powertech 800mAh.
 Used.
 "Standard Charge: 80mA for 15hrs".
 This is the Jaycar house brand, and not to be confused with Maha PowerEx.
+These cells and this brand not recommended.

-Used cells are listed in italics.
+Used cells are listed in italics with a gray background.

 AAA NiMH Brand Claimed